3mdeb/verified-boot/verified_boot_main.md

 is that available storage space is reduced as it is necessary to allocate additional memory for integrity tags (metadata and journal)[^4].

-`dm-integrity` integrity is based on a "atomic-write" (all-or-nothing) principle.
+`dm-integrity` integrity is based on an "atomic-write" (all-or-nothing) principle.
 This means that in case of a system crash both data and integrity tag must get written. `dm-integrity` ensures that by using journals.
 Sector data get first written into a journal, then the journal is committed and both data and integrity tags are copied to their respective locations.
 The `dm-integrity` can either work as a standalone target or alongside `dm-crypt` target.
-In standalone mode it is used for silent data corruption detection that can be caused for e.g by disk errors.
+In standalone mode it is used for silent data corruption detection that can be caused for e.g. by disk errors.
 In case of second mentioned mode, the `dm-crypt` is responsible for generating integrity tags.
 These are then passed to `dm-integrity`.
 The `dm-integrity` role is to detect data tampering, and if so, return I/O errors rather than the corrupted data.